rlucioni/blog/content/about/_index.md

 ## Skills

-- **Languages:** Python, JavaScript/Node.js
+- **Languages:** Python, JavaScript/Node.js, Bash
-- **Frameworks:** Django, Express, Flask, React, Redux, Pandas
+- **Web Frameworks:** Django, Express, Flask, React
-- **Ops:** Docker, Kubernetes, Helm, Terraform, AWS, GCP, Azure
+- **Ops:** Kubernetes, Docker, Helm, Terraform, GCP, AWS
+- **Data Science:** Jupyter, Pandas, BigQuery, Vertex AI
-- **Other Tools:** Postgres, Redis, Elasticsearch, Bigtable, Protobuf, GraphQL, OIDC, Git, Bash
+- **Other:** Pub/Sub, Bigtable, Postgres, Redis, Elasticsearch, GraphQL, OIDC, Git

 ## Experience

 **Senior Engineering Manager at [LogRocket](https://logrocket.com/)** (_September 2021 to present_)

-- Led establishment of a data science team and culture at the company.
-Focused initially on issue classification.
-- Helped hire our first data scientist by making the existing interview process more suitable for hiring data scientists and machine learning specialists.
-- Still a work in progress, but already a big step forward in terms of how we approach product development and think about our ability to hire for specialist roles.
+- Advocated strongly for use of machine learning in LogRocket's product, specifically to improve Issues.
+Our ML-based "Galileo" suite of features later became the most highly anticipated product launch in company history with over 500 companies on the waiting list.
+- Established a small data science/ML team focused on developing an issue classification model that could be used to automatically recommend important issues to our customers, accelerating the triage process and increasing engagement with Issues.
+- Led development of tools and processes needed to train and continuously improve machine learning models for predicting issue severity.
+This included collecting and preparing training data, feature engineering, getting familiar with Vertex AI, BigQuery, Jupyter, and Pandas, measuring model performance, and transforming raw model output into a metric that made sense in the context of the product.
+- Validated model quality while helping the Proactive Insights team punch above their weight by using the model to deliver early, human-in-the-loop issue recommendations to customers (e.g., Proactive Insights, Issues Digest).
+- Integrated the model with LogRocket's production system in collaboration with the Issues engineering team.
+Our issue classification pipeline was capable of serving predictions for all LogRocket Pro customers (i.e., millions of sessions a day).
+- Worked on a patent application for automatic issue triage.

 **Engineering Manager at [LogRocket](https://logrocket.com/)** (_January 2021 to September 2021_)

-- Helped LogRocket's engineering team successfully organize itself into smaller, more scalable engineering subteams.
+- Helped organize LogRocket's engineering team into smaller teams focused on different parts of the product.
-- Led and grew one of those subteams, turning it into a cohesive, productive unit.
-Team delivered a bunch of new product to customers, including limited-lookback conditional recording, new issue types, a major redesign of the LogRocket dashboard, the vertical event timeline in session replay, improved iframe recording support, and integrations with NPS tools.
+- Led and grew an engineering team.
+We delivered substantial new product to customers, including limited-lookback conditional recording, new Issue types, a major redesign of the LogRocket dashboard, the vertical event timeline in session replay, improved iframe recording support, and integrations with NPS tools.
-- Acting in a player-coach role, shipped changes making our system more robust and performant: added Redis-backed timeseries caching, removed Kubernetes CPU limits, removed Cloudflare proxy from event ingestion pathway, added a dedicated asset caching worker to help stabilize event processing, and significantly reduced an internal exception processing service's Redis usage, improving stability and cutting costs by 3 orders of magnitude.
+- Acting as tech lead, shipped changes to improve performance and make our system more robust.
+Added incremental timeseries caching using Redis.
+Removed Kubernetes CPU limits unnecessarily throttling our containers.
+Removed the Cloudflare proxy from our event ingestion endpoint, preventing our SDK's request rate from triggering Cloudflare's DDoS protection and taking down this critical endpoint; simultaneously switched to use of Let's Encrypt TLS certificates via cert-manager.
+Added a dedicated asset caching worker to help stabilize event processing.
+Significantly reduced an internal exception processing service's Redis usage, improving stability and cutting costs by 3 orders of magnitude.
 - Wrote handbooks for the rest of the engineering team to help spread siloed knowledge, specifically guides to the entire engineering interview process and handling ops-related incidents.

 **Lead Software Engineer at [LogRocket](https://logrocket.com/)** (_January 2020 to January 2021_)

-- Worked to scale LogRocket, cutting costs, making our system more robust, expanding our feature set, increasing MRR, and growing our team
+- Worked to scale LogRocket, keep costs under control, make our system more robust, expand our feature set, increase MRR, and grow our team
 - Introduced dynamic data deletion policies to account for customers with shorter retention.
 Required developing a way to do fast streaming Bigtable deletes.
-Let us shed hundreds of TiBs and tens of nodes.
+Let us shed hundreds of tebibytes and tens of nodes.
-- Simplified user activity tracking, replacing a complex, expensive Redis-backed buffering system with a simple event-based approach involving Elasticsearch
+- Simplified user activity tracking, replacing a complex and expensive Redis-backed buffering system with a simple event-based approach involving Elasticsearch
-- Cut cloud costs with GCP committed use discounts, E2 VMs, and AWS reservations
+- Reduced cloud costs with GCP committed use discounts, E2 VMs, and AWS reservations
 - Built support for backing up Bigtable, our 500+ TiB primary datastore, several times a day
-- Made data ingestion cheaper by bypassing Pub/Sub where possible and more reliable by adding separate ingestion paths for high volume customers
+- Made data ingestion cheaper by bypassing Pub/Sub where possible, and more reliable by adding separate ingestion pathways for high volume customers
 - Stopped a Redis memory leak from taking down part of our system by finding large, previously-unknown, unused, and non-expiring Celery pidbox keys with RedisInsight, stopping them from being written, then unlinking them
-- Identified SDK ingestion problems due to Cloudflare DDoS protection and negotiated with Cloudflare support to mitigate
+- Identified SDK ingestion problems due to Cloudflare DDoS protection and negotiated with Cloudflare's support team to mitigate
 - Implemented a "path analysis" algorithm for building trees used to visualize overlapping user flows from many sessions
 - Integrated LogRocket with New Relic APM distributed tracing, linking from network requests in LogRocket sessions to corresponding backend traces in New Relic
-- Increased maximum data retention from 3 months to 2 years, an exercise in reevaluating long-standing assumptions - decoupling video and search data retention, being smarter about ES index use and data retention - and a useful price anchoring tool for the sales team
+- Increased maximum supported data retention from 3 months to 2 years, an exercise in reevaluating long-standing assumptions - decoupling video and search data retention, being smarter about ES index use and data archival - and a useful price anchoring tool for the sales team
 - Rooted out flaky tests to pave the way for requiring passing tests on PRs and Kodiak PR automerge
 - Helped build a great team through referrals, active involvement in the hiring process, and willingness to teach new engineers about the system and our processes
 - Promoted a culture of rigorous, valuable code review.
 Set an example of what it means to give a good code review.

 **Software Engineer at [LogRocket](https://logrocket.com/)** (_August 2017 to January 2020_)

-- Developed web applications using JavaScript and Python, helping to lay the groundwork for growth
+- Developed web applications using JavaScript and Python
 - Improved JavaScript SDK performance and memory usage
 - Built error reporting product.
 Initially called Errors, later became the more general Issues.
-- Got LogRocket listed on the GitHub Marketplace
+- Listed LogRocket on the GitHub Marketplace
-- Reduced cloud costs by optimizing Bigtable, Pub/Sub, GKE, and GCS use
+- Reduced cloud spend by optimizing our use of Bigtable, Pub/Sub, GKE, and GCS
-- Built support for deploying the LogRocket backend "on-prem" (on customer-controlled infrastructure) using Terraform, Kubernetes, and Helm
+- Built support for on-prem (i.e., on customer-controlled infrastructure) deployment of the LogRocket backend using Terraform, Kubernetes, and Helm
-- Secured enterprise contracts by developing, installing, and maintaining our nascent on-prem/self-hosted offering, often working directly with customers
+- Secured enterprise contracts by developing, installing, and maintaining our on-prem/self-hosted offering, often working directly with customers
-- Researched new product opportunities with Dataflow and Pandas, focusing on finding user frustration
+- Researched new product opportunities with Dataflow and Pandas, focused on finding user frustration
-- Increased trial to conversion rate and ACV by planning, building, and shipping new products that became LogRocket's Pro plan (Metrics, retroactive filters)
+- Increased trial to conversion rate and ACV by planning, building, and shipping new products that became LogRocket's Pro plan (e.g., Metrics, retroactive filters)

 **Senior Software Engineer at [edX](https://www.edx.org/)** (_July 2017 to August 2017_)